abbreviatedman/spellbound/data/quotes.md

 588
 00:34:52,425 --> 00:34:54,526
 - I read it.
-I just...
+I just…
 - But you didn't listen,

 589